Lake Camp (929.6) to Bushcamp (947)

 One problem we found with hiking so high and following ridges was the lack of water.
 We both went many hours with no drinking water.
 So we melted some snow.
 It was the best we could do.

 Cottonwood Pass was our last pass for the day.
-From there it’s downhill to camp.
+From there it’s all downhill to camp.
 As we approached this popular pass day hikers appeared.
 They were so clean.
 They smelled like soap and shampoo.
 We must smell gross.
 We do smell gross.

 At the pass a US Forestry volunteer approached us for information about the trail we’d just hiked.
 We told him of patchy snow but certainly passable to hikers.
 He also volunteers with the Colorado Trail (CT) so would pass on trail conditions for them.
 The hiking season for the CT is just starting now.
 But not many are on trail yet, I haven’t met any.
 I think I’ve already mentioned that the CT and CDT share the same trail for a lot of Colorado.
 Again we ran out of water and he gladly have us bottled water.
 I drank a litre almost without stopping, I was thirsty.